top of page

 1. The "Delay" Tactic The biggest issue with the Therapist Friend dynamic is the immediacy.
 They expect you to be available the moment a crisis hits.
 Your first move is to break that expectation.

-• The Script: When the frantic text comes in, do not reply immediately.
+• The Script: When the frantic text comes in, don't reply immediately.
 Wait an hour.
 Then reply: “Oh wow, that sounds incredibly stressful.
 I don’t have the bandwidth to give this the attention it deserves tonight.
 Let’s catch up properly on Saturday morning over coffee.”

 • Why it works: You validated their feelings, but you set a boundary around your time.
 You moved them from "emergency" status to "scheduled appointment" status.